-Case Study: Coco Coir VS Reusable Microgreen Grow Medium - High seeding density
+Coco Coir VS Reusable Microgreen Grow Medium for Sunflower Microgreens, will it matter?

 As many of our OG YouTube subscribers know by now, one of our absolute favorite grow mediums we like to use to grow Microgreens is Coco coir – especially when we are doing any of our nutrient experiments where we compare various nutrients against each other to see how they preform for growing microgreens.
 We’ll even sometimes do grows where we take two trays using regular filtered tap water (control group) and put them against a particular nutrient to get an idea of how the nutrient performs – and when we do these types of experiments, we generally used Coco coir as the grow medium.